- International accreditation

 My observations throughout my time on the EBC TEFL training course are that non-native English speaking teachers can be just as valuable as native English speaking teachers.
 Accent should not be an issue unless it interferes with understandable pronunciation.
 This statement applies to native and non-native speakers alike.
 Native and non-native English speakers must understand the communicative and technical aspects of English.

 I now take a big step out of the box and pose some closing questions.

-- Shouldn’t non-native English speakers who have excellent English abilities be encouraged to teach it or should we native speakers try to hold on to the English teaching monopoly?
+- Should non-native English speakers who have excellent English abilities be encouraged to teach English?

 - Does the ability to communicate clearly, correctly and understandably in English supersede the fact that a person has a non-native English accent?

 - The six primary English speaking countries are multi-cultural and ethnically diverse, so what is a native English accent?

 I hope that you have enjoyed this article and found it useful.
 I wish you the very best for your English teaching career.